johnagan/tinyspeck/README.md

 ```

 ## RTM
-Creates a connections to Slack's RTM API.
+Creates a connection to Slack's RTM API.
 ```javascript
 // options to pass to rtm.start
 slack.rtm({options}) // returns a promise